afrase/kodiswift/docs/patterns.rst

 The most common actions are `Kodi.RunPlugin()` and `Kodi.Container.Update()`.
-RunPlugin takes a single argument, a URL for a plugin (you can create a URL with :meth:`kodiswift.Plugin.url_for`).
+RunPlugin takes a single argument, a URL for a plugin (you can create a URL with :meth:`kodiswift.Addon.url_for`).
 Kodi will then run your plugin in a background thread, *it will not affect the current UI*.
 So, RunPlugin is good for any sort of background task.
 Update(), however will change the current UI directory, so is useful when data is updated and you need to refresh the